archfz/cypress-terminal-report/README.md

 ## Release Notes

+#### next

 - !
 Breaking change in [`options.collectTestLogs`](#optionscollecttestlogs-2).
 First parameter (previously called context) changed.
 - !
 Possibly breaking change: Test names in output files now contain mocha contexts.
+- !
+Minimum required cypress version increased to 4.10.0.
-- Added support for logging commands from before all hooks. [issue](https://github.com/archfz/cypress-terminal-report/issues/55)
+- Added support for logging commands from before all and after all hooks. [issue](https://github.com/archfz/cypress-terminal-report/issues/55)
 - Added support for multiple and nested mocha context.
 In console logs are tabbed according to nesting level of context and in output files context titles are always added. [issue](https://github.com/archfz/cypress-terminal-report/issues/70)
+- Updated unicode icons for log types on linux.
-- Updated cypress to 6.5.x in tests to confirm support.
+- Updated cypress to 6.6.x in tests to confirm support.

 #### 2.4.0